Sucran/Sucran.github.io/README.md

 ## 🚀 Deployment

-This blog is automatically deployed to GitHub Pages via GitHub Actions on every push to the `main` branch.
+This blog is automatically deployed to GitHub Pages via GitHub Actions on every push to the `release` branch.

 ## 📝 Content Guidelines